kohkimakimoto/hq/README.md

 * `addr` (string): The listen address to the HQ server process.
 The default is `0.0.0.0:19900`.

 * `data_dir` (string): The data directory to store all generated data by the HQ sever.
 You should set the parameter to keep jobs persistantly.
-If you not set it, HQ uses a temporary directory that is deleted after the process terminates.
+If you doesn't set it, HQ uses a temporary directory that is deleted after the process terminates.

 * `log_level` (string): The log level (`debug|info|warn|error`).
 The default is `info`.